Wansmer/langmapper.nvim/README.md

 When <leader> or <localleader> must be changed to real symbol – plugin do it.

-Third: When you're pressing key, where in English keyboard places dot (for example), you expect what a dot-functionality will be to happen, but in your current layout is not dot :-(
+Third: When you're pressing key, where in English keyboard locate dot (for example), you expect what a dot-functionality will be to happen, but in your current layout is not dot :-(
-Plugin listen all you key-pressing in normal mode, and if you press dot-key – it runs `vim.api.nvim_feedkeys('.', 'n', true)` and dot-functionality happens, no matter what the layout is now.
-(See `layouts[lang].special_remap`)
+Example with Russian layout: I'm pressing key when in English layout locate `/` (slash), but in Russian layout locate `.` (dot).
+I don't want to keep in mind which current input method.
+All what I want – get standard `/` functionality (because I'm used to that in this place on the keyboard it is a slash).
+Plugin check current keyboard layout and if it 'Ru' - send needed key to typeahead buffer (`/` instead `.`).
+But if current input method is 'En' - plugin send dot.